-Access Control for Personalization of logical travel document

-The TOE must ensure that the logical travel document data in EF.DG1 to EF.DG16, the Document security object according to LDS [2] and the TSF data can be written by authorized Personalization Agents only.
+OT.AC_Pers Access Control for Personalization of logical travel document The TOE must ensure that the logical travel document data in EF.DG1 to EF.DG16, the Document security object according to LD security object according to LDS [2] and the TSF data can be written by authorized Personalization Agents only.
 The logical travel document data in EF.DG1 to EF.DG16 and the TSF data may be written only during and cannot be changed after its personalization.
-The Document security object can be updated by authorized Personalization Agents if data in the data groups EF.DG 3 to EF.DG16 are added.
+The Document security object can be updated by auth object can be updated by authorized Personalization Agents if data in the data groups EF.DG 3 to EF.DG16 are added.
+Nata